 What to serve with Greek salad

-Greek salad goes perfectly with grilled kabobs, grilled chicken, grilled pork chops—really anything grilled!
+Greek Salad with Feta goes perfectly with grilled kabobs, grilled chicken, grilled pork chops—really anything grilled!
 I always serve Greek salad with Chicken Souvlaki with Golden Rice.

 Both the souvlaki and this salad were inspired by our honeymoon to Greece (specifically, Crete).
 The flavors of the food were so fresh, and we adored getting to know a bit of Greek culture through its food.
 I have yet to try to replicate the baklava, but it’s on my list of things to re-create!